shakes76/PatternAnalysis-2024/recognition/45836769_styleGan2/README.md

 ## Results

-Through multiple attempts at fixes the training has been unable to be stabilised.
-After only one batch of the first epoch the discriminator reduces its loss to close to 0 while the generators loss sits in the 8-12 range.
-This then continues through the rest of training, with the generator only producing black images.
+Through multiple attempts at fixes the training was unable to be stabilised.
+After only one batch of the first epoch the discriminator reduced its loss to close to 0 while the generators loss sat in the 8-12 range.
+This then continued through the rest of training, with the generator only producing black images.
 Below is an example of the loss plot from a failed training (note discriminator is only being updated once for every three generator updates - this was an attempt to prevent it overpowering the generator).

 <p align="center">
     <img src="images/failed_loss_plot.png" width="80%">